twocentstudios/twocentstudios.github.com/_posts/2016-06-25-a-deep-dive-into-ios- messages-extensions.markdown

 Notice that `didStartSending` is called on an *attempt* to send, i.e. when the user taps the Messages.app's send button.
 Apple doesn't guarantee the message will be delivered to the other participants.
 This could create a few opportunities for edge cases you should be aware of.
 For example, if the message service goes down and you've `POST`ed resource state changes to your server successfully in `didStartSending`, other participants may see outdated information in their message's `MSMessageTemplateLayout` that represents that resource on your server.
 Rare, but still something to think about that synchronizing state using `MSMessage`s will not always be perfect.

+Note that there also may be an issue with these two delegate methods with iOS 10 beta1 as well, possibly on the simulator but not real devices.

 ### Wrap Up

 We've finished the basic walkthrough of our example Messages Extension.
 We haven't used all that Messages.framework is capable of, so we'll now take a look at some advanced features.